devurandom11/Advent-of-Code/2016/day-4/README.md

---- Day 4: Security Through Obscurity ---Finally, you come across an information kiosk with a list of rooms.
+--- Day 4: Security Through Obscurity ---
+Finally, you come across an information kiosk with a list of rooms.
 Of course, the list is encrypted and full of decoy data, but the instructions to decode the list are barely hidden nearby.
 Better remove the decoy data first.
 Each room consists of an encrypted name (lowercase letters separated by dashes) followed by a dash, a sector ID, and a checksum in square brackets.
 A room is real (not a decoy) if the checksum is the five most common letters in the encrypted name, in order, with ties broken by alphabetization.
 For example: